Spravato vs Ketamine – what’s the difference?

-Due to the success Ketamine has had in treating Major Depressive Disorder (MDD), it was inevitable that an easily deliverable version would be created for FDA approval.
+Due to the success Ketamine has had in treating Major Depressive Disorder (MDD), it was inevitable that a more easily deliverable version would be created for FDA approval.
 Because Ketamine is a generic drug that has existed since the 1960’s, pharmaceutical companies explored small variations of the Ketamine molecule that could also be effective for treating depression.
+Enter Spravato!

 |Method of Delivery||Ketamine is given through an IV over 40 minutes precisely.
 This allows the provider exact control of the experience and enhance the cognitive effects of the treatment.||Spravato™ is self-administered in two to three intranasal sprays admin in five-minute increments.
 An alternative for patients who would prefer to avoid an IV.|

-Your responsibility could be as little as $10 for each dose.
+Your responsibility could be as little as $0 for each treatment.